4 oz bacon, cut into 1 inch pieces

 Always sort through dried peas and beans – they grow in dirt and sometimes little stones get harvested with the peas.
 Stones are not tasty.
 After sorting, rinse well.

 If you don’t have the necessary to make your own Creole spice mixture, try a ready-made mixture such as Prudhomme’s Magic Seasoning (my go-to instant deliciousness brand).
+Magic Chicken, Magic Meat, or Magic Vegetable seasonings all work well.
+Use what you have.

 If you wish to use a ham bone or ham hock, cook it in a bit of stock and water for an hour or so before adding the peas.
 Bones need more time to season the liquid and the peas will become overcooked if you try to do it all together.